labdaddy/wgu-paper/emerging-tech/emerging_tech.md

+Emerging Technologies (C850) Task 1
+Gregory Devlin (Student ID: #001236013)
+Western Governors University

-A. Organizational Need Summarize an organizational need in the case study, including the scope of the need:
+A. Organizational Need

-TechFite has a strong organizational need for a centralized method of providing the needed network security, log analysis and FISMA compliance.
+TechFite has a strong organizational need for a centralized method of providing needed network security, log analysis and FISMA compliance.
 Without the ability to secure the network, accurately analyze our log data and achieve FISMA compliance we risk the future revenue of the company.
 The system administrators are so busy keeping up with the technology they have they will not have time to research new technologies that might help them do their jobs better.
 This means TechFite has a very strong need for an affordable, user friendly, multi solution product.

 B. Emerging Technology Solution

-Propose an emerging technology solution to address the organizational need from the case study.
-Provide justification that classifies this technology as emerging.

-For all of the reasons outlined above the SolarWinds SIEM product is the perfect solution.
-It combines out-of-the-box use, a security IDS for the network, automated threat collection, a dashboard for easy analysis of log data and it is NIST FISMA compliant.
-At a stroke, this single product solves several key issues facing the TechFite and it does so in an affordable, user friendly manner.
+The Solutions Review Board is proposing that TechFite adopt a security SIEM platform to solve the several problems currently facing TechFite in a cost effective, user friendly and FISMA compliant manner.
+Though SIEM platforms have existed in various forms for some time, the all in one, multi solution package SIEM platforms currently available are in the earlier stages of their development/ maturity and thus consitute an emerging technology.

 C. Adoption process

-Outline an adoption process for the technology solution you plan to implement, using the risks and benefits of early adoption versus the risks and benefits of later adoption to justify your adoption timing.

 SCOPE:

-The business focus and context for this emerging technology adoption are the critical business functions of (1) medical device manufacture and (2) maintaining a secure network to protect TechFite's propietary technology that allows humans to work longer in space.
+The business focus and context for this emerging technology adoption are the critical business functions of (1) medical device manufacture and (2) maintaining a secure network to protect TechFite's proprietary technology that allows humans to work longer in space.
 As the organization is not aggressive with respect to adopting emerging technologies, the SolarWinds product offers a great solution to several core issues that support the critical business functions without requiring any additional investment in training, equipment or risk.
 The scope of use for this platform is to provide an optimal solution to TechFite's numerous pressing issues.
 The optimal solution will offer the best combination of the following (5) factors:
 1. Cost